jiangshijie/NBA_FINAL/README.md

 For a single team, we tried to show the following facts:

 - The location of selected team (map), its wining rate in the past season (size of spot)
-- The oveall performance of the team (radar).
+- The overall performance of the team (radar).
 - Games of this team and how many scores did they win or lose (calendar with color)
 - For a selected game, all players in the game and their performance (bubble chart)